binkley/homebrewery-files/witch.md

 If the item requires attunement, it does not count against your maximum number of attuned items.
 You cannot transfer, sell, or destroy the item except by extraordinary means &mdash; it is specific to you.
 If the item is stolen, lost, or destroyed it becomes a non-magical mundane item for others, and you can use a 1 hour ritual to return it undamaged.

-Example items include those evoking respect, mobility, protection, or nature&rsquo;s power such as _Broom of Flying_, _Cauldron of Plenty_, _Periapt of Wound Closure_, _Ring of Mind Shielding_, or _Wand of Entangle_.
-These items represent different powers and aspects of witches.
+Items should evoke respect, mobility, protection, or nature&rsquo;s power such as _Bag of Beans_, _Broom of Flying_, _Cauldron of Plenty_, _Periapt of Wound Closure_, _Ring of Mind Shielding_, or _Wand of Entangle_.
+These examples represent different powers and aspects of witches.

 #### Level 9: Dangerous Familiar